yaseenkady/tree.pro/tree/2_infiltrating/amyloidosis.md

 # .

-Amyloid build up in organs.
+Amyloids accumulation in organs.

-Kidney mesangium (which is like vascular smooth muscle) is involved often.
+Commonly affects kidney mesangium (which is like vascular smooth muscle).

+Presentation depends on affected organs.

 # <